 Have you ever been on any fun diving trips?
-How about a nice diving trip in Cozumel while the rest of your friends and family were at home suffering through the frigid temperatures that happened the later part of February 2014/first part of March?
+How about a nice diving trip in Cozumel while the rest of your friends and family were at home suffering through the frigid temperatures that happened in the latter part of February 2014/first part of March?
 Well if you can’t tell, recently Extreme Sports Scuba had an amazing trip to Cozumel.
-Some of the participants were there the first week, some got to attend the second week, but there were the lucky few who were able to attend the full two week trip.
+Some of the participants were there the first week, some got to attend the second week, but there were the lucky few who were able to attend the full two-week trip.

 The first week of the dive trip was February 22 through March 1, 2014

 The first-week dive participants included: (top row) Danny Overdear, Scott Craigan, Grady Weston, Mike Goldsworthy, Scott Peters, Dennis Hoffman, Ric Ogle, Mike Knight, John Patrick, Steve Todd. (bottom row) Joe Jacquinet, Brian Head, Deb Weston, Jan Goldsworthy, Tom Tanner, Shirley Todd, Christie Ogle, Donna Knight, Nelda Patrick, Shirley Mann, and Ed Brewer